flashlightministries/oilforlight/_posts/2017-10-12-atheist-steals-concepts.md

 "Please, Jason, return these concepts of good and evil to God and the Bible, where they belong."

-The two men stared at each other in silence, then mutually decided to resume their game of Mario Kart, already in progress.
+The two men stared at each other in silence, then agreed to resume their game of Mario Kart, already in progress.